AxdeKlerk/BotB-25/README.md

 #### 9.1.1 Cloning
 You can clone the repository by following these steps:

-1. Go to the GitHub [repository](https://github.com/AxdeKlerk/BotB-25)
+1. Go to the *GitHub* [repository](https://github.com/AxdeKlerk/BotB-25)
 2. Locate the Code button above the list of files and click it
-3. Select if you prefer to clone using HTTPS, SSH, or GitHub CLI and click the copy button to copy the URL to your clipboard
+3. Select if you prefer to clone using HTTPS, SSH, or *GitHub* CLI and click the copy button to copy the URL to your clipboard
 4. Open Git Bash or Terminal
 5. Change the current working directory to the one where you want the cloned directory
 6. In your IDE Terminal, type the following command to clone my repository: git clone https://github.com/AxdeKlerk/BotB-25.git
 7. Press Enter to create your local clone.

-Alternatively, if using VS Code, you can click below to create your own workspace using this repository.
+Alternatively, you can clone the repository onto your own local workspace.

-Open in VS Code

-Please note that in order to directly open the project in Gitpod, you need to have the browser extension installed.
-A tutorial on how to do that can be found here.
+Please note that in order to open the project in VS Code (or any other local editor), you may have to instal the programme if not already installed on your pc or laptop.
+A tutorial on how to clone a Git repository can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 #### 9.1.2 Forking
-By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
+By forking the *GitHub* Repository, we make a copy of the original repository on our *GitHub* account to view and/or make changes without affecting the original owner's repository.
 You can fork this repository by using the following steps:

-Log in to GitHub and locate the GitHub Repository
+1. Log in to *GitHub* and locate the *GitHub* Repository
-At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
-Once clicked, you should now have a copy of the original repository in your own GitHub account!
+3. Once clicked, you should now have a copy of the original repository in your own *GitHub* account!

+More information about how to fork a *GitHub* repository can be found [here](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop).

 ## 10. Future Features